LydiaRainbow1011/novice-projects/README.md

-new to programming and coding, this is my first project everyone is welcome to visit
+new to programming and coding, this is my first project, everyone is welcome to visit